KengLL/KengLL.github.io/_projects/5_hkn_portal.md

 - Proposed and implemented a new workflow for direct communication between developers and the board.
 - This change improved task allocation, issue tracking, and overall collaboration efficiency.

-**Image Slot**: Add a screenshot of the Member Portal's dashboard or communication feature.

 ---

 ## Challenges and Solutions